 Margin Notes

-I have long been fascinated by the concept of sidenotes, and used them liberally in previous versions of this site.
+this site.
 Said previous versions all utilised tufte-css for sidenotes.
 This time around, I have decided to roll my own implementation.

 The styling is heavily influenced by